Equispaced Fourier representations for efficient Gaussian process regression from a billion data points

 \section{Exact kernel factorization and equivalence of weight space}

-The function-space formulae \eqref{mu}--\eqref{bgz} from the introduction involve solving for coefficient vectors in $\R^N$.
-Our proposal instead solves for weight space coefficient vectors in $\R^M$.
-The goal of this section is to recall their equivalence in the case of a kernel possessing an exact factorization (a degenerate kernel).
-Although for real-valued basis functions this is implicit in the literature (e.g. \cite{RRGP05} \cite[p.~12]{rasmus1}), we cover the complex case needed for the Fourier basis, and find a self-contained and precise linear-algebraic statement clarifying.
+The function-space formula \eqref{mu}--\eqref{362} involve solving for coefficient vectors in $\R^N$.
+Our proposal instead solves for weight space coefficient vectors in $\C^M$.
+The goal of this section is to recap their equivalence in the case of a kernel possessing an exact factorization (a degenerate kernel).
+Although for real-valued basis functions this is implicit in literature via the matrix inversion lemma (e.g.\ \cite{RRGP05} \cite[p.~12]{rasmus1}), a self-contained proof for the complex-valued case is useful.
+See \cite{efgp_combo} for weight-space equivalence for the variance $s(x)$.

 We assume that data points $x_n$ and target $\xz$ lie in the domain $D := [0,1]^d$; this can always be achieved by a translation and scaling of the problem.
 Suppose now that the kernel $k$ function admits a rank-$M$ factorization of the form